sharktacos/OpenColorIO-configs/docs/Resolve.md

 ACES is loaded in the Color Management section of the Project Settings.

 ![Resolve](img/Resolve4.jpg)

-As shown above, the process would be to read in the raw camera footage,

 To output a VFX pull you would temporarily set the display to linear by setting the *ACES Output Device Transform* in the project settings above to "No output transform" which will export the sequence in ACES2065-1 AP0 exchange color space.
 It's good practice to append this to the file name, for example ````MyFilm_shot22_ap0.0001.exr````.
 Then on the Delivery page export EXR files in 16-bit half float (which Davinci calls "RGB half").